ycx12341/2D-sim-res/Simulation results of T98G glioma spheroid invasion/T98G glioma spheroid simulation results (error calibrated version)/Run 1/README.md

 File **Round x information list log transform.rds** contains the parameter weights, tempering factors which further rescale these weights into proper resampling probabilities and the actual effective sample size for the parameters being evaluated in the current round.

-After the final parameter samples are obtained, their average values were taken and substituted back to the pattern generation function in order to produce the final results.
+After the final parameter samples are obtained, their averaged values were taken and substituted back to the pattern generation function in order to produce the final results.
 The numerical outputs are stored in **paras r6 average results.rds**, the pattern plots are shown in **paras r6 d1 pattern plot run 1.png**, **paras r6 d3 pattern plot run 1.png**, **grey shades plot day 1 paras r6 run 1.png** and **grey shades plot day 3 paras r6 run 1.png**.

-File **Paras ests.R** calculates the sample mean for the parameters being evaluated in each round.
+File **Paras ests.R** calculates the sample means for the parameters being evaluated in each round.

 File **Run 1 posterior summary.R** reads in the **Round x information list log transform.rds** files, extract the actual effective sample sizes and bandwidth factors for each round and store them in **Run 1 ESS BW.txt**.